developer-zebra/developer-zebra-site/src/ehs/2-4/guide/setup/index.md

 ## Automated Installation
 These instructions apply to remote installation of EHS, an `enterprisehomescreen.xml` config file, or both, from an organization's own MDM server to multiple managed devices.
 Alternatively, remote deployment and management can be accomplished through Zebra's [EMDK](/emdk-for-android/4-0/guide/about) or [StageNow](/stagenow/2-2/about/) tools using the [App Manager](/mx/#app-manager) service.

-This section covers use of the EHS Installer (`EHS_020300.apk`), which detects the target device model and operating system and installs the appropriate EHS version and the default config file if none is present.
+This section covers use of the EHS Installer (`EHS_020xxx.apk`), which detects the target device model and operating system and installs the appropriate EHS version and the default config file if none is present.
 If installing a config file or device-specific APK from the 'Supported Devices and APKs' table above, be sure to add or substitute the filename(s) where necessary in the instructions.

 > <b>Note</b>: The EHS Installer payload includes two EHS editions, and occupies about 170 KB more device storage than a target-specific APK alone.
 Further, the 'EHS Installer' app remains visible in the device's App Drawer following installation and should not be removed; doing so removes the ability to automatically uninstall all EHS components.
 Read about how to [uninstall EHS](?Uninstallation#uninstallation) later in this guide.

-To install EHS using an MDM, instruct the MDM to do the following, in this order:
+**To install EHS using an MDM, instruct the MDM to do the following, in this order**:

 &#49;.
 If desired, <b>create an</b> `enterprisehomescreen.xml`<b> file</b> containing the desired user apps and settings.
 Otherwise, EHS will be installed with its default settings and apps.
 Refer to the [Advanced Settings]() section for detailed instructions on the creation and editing of config files.

 &#50;. <b>Deploy EHS and the config file</b> (if any) to the device(s).
-This includes the `EHS_020300.apk` (or target-specific) file and the XML file created in the previous step.
+This includes the target-specific or non-target specific file and the XML file created in the previous step.

 &#51;. <b>Launch the app</b> using the following package and activity commands: